eduard93/IDE/README.md

 # IDE
-IIRS bundled with a web IDE
+IRIS bundled with a web IDE.
+Very WIP.

 Also does not work.
 ```json